punyavashist/dotfiles/readme.md

 ##karabiner

-The most exciting thing in here is probably how I utilise [Karabiner](https://pqrs.org/osx/karabiner/).
+The most exciting thing in here is probably[how](https://my.mindnode.com/VvyDG2X6u54FMSC5EExRGzozqyHqUG5gVM45QP9p) I utilise [Karabiner](https://pqrs.org/osx/karabiner/).
 It has absolutely transformed the way I interact with my computer and there is no going back now.
 Here is the layout that I currently use for my keyboard.

 ![](http://i.imgur.com/hDqUOBj.png)